 Sustainable Development Goals

 After finishing my Ph.D, I was awarded funding by the Evolution Education Trust for a 3-year Research Associate position at King’s College, University of Cambridge, working with Galápagos policy-makers and conservation organisations to support the archipelago’s goal of achieving the UN’s Sustainable Development Goals and recovery sustainably from Covid-19.
-Under this umbrella topic, I am involved in several different projects, in collaboration with Dr Chris Sandbrook, Talking Transformation, Fundación Un Cambio por la Vida (FUNCAVID), the Charles Darwin Foundation, Galápagos Conservation Trust, Galápagos Conservancy, the Galápagos National Park Directorate and the Governing Council of Galápagos.
+Under this umbrella topic, I was involved in several different projects, in collaboration with Dr Chris Sandbrook, Talking Transformation, Fundación Un Cambio por la Vida (FUNCAVID), the Charles Darwin Foundation, Galápagos Conservation Trust, Galápagos Conservancy, the Galápagos National Park Directorate and the Governing Council of Galápagos.

 40 Priority SDG Targets for Galápagos